OpenGolfSim/help.opengolfsim.com/desktop/quick-start-guide.md

 ### [Shot Data Setup](/desktop/shot-data)

-Learn how you can parse shot data from GSPro to allow you to review and save your shot data after a round.
+Learn how you can save your shot data to allow you to analyze after a round.

 ---